LeoKingsCoast/tasks.nvim/README.md

 ## Future Development

+- [ ] Add an update function to redo the search
 - [ ] Improve task window appearance
 - [ ] Customizable behavior (ask before saving, closing window on save or on jump)
 - [ ] Customizable subdirectories to always look for tasks